vldbss-2021/vldb-2021-labs/README.md

 ```

 Then make sure you have installed [go](https://golang.org/doc/install) >= 1.13 toolchains.
 You should also have installed `make`.
-Now you can run `make` to check that everything is working as expected.
+Now you can run `make` under `tinykv` or `tinysql` dir to check that everything is working as expected.
 You should see it runs successfully.

 ## Deploy a cluster